MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaFeatureCategory.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.5.0-Preview??? or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-Use the Get-VivaFeatureCategory cmdlet to ???
+Use the Get-VivaFeatureCategory cmdlet to view all categories in Viva that support feature access controls.
+This cmdlet provides details about the categories, including the category identifiers, descriptions, and Viva module features that belong to the category.

+A category contains a group of features in the same or different Viva module.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).